 Unless otherwise noted, the Scripture quotations contained herein are from the New Revised Standard Version Bible, Copyright © 1989, Division of Christian Education of the National Council of the Churches of Christ in the U.S.A., and are used by permission.
 All rights reserved.

-For Further Exploration: Read The Parable of the Talents (Matthew 25:14-30) from the Theology of Work Bible Commentary.
+For Further Exploration: Read 1 Peter: Serving the World as Resident Alien Priests from the Theology of Work Bible Commentary.

 Author: Theology of Work Project